moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 SUBSCRIBE_OK
 {
-  Track Namespace (b),
+  SubscribeID (i),
   Track Name (b),
-  FullTrackName Alias (i),
+  Track Alias (i),
   Expires (i)
 }
 ~~~
 {: #moq-transport-subscribe-ok format title="MOQT SUBSCRIBE_OK Message"}

-* Track Namespace: Identifies the namespace of the track as defined in ({{track-name}}).

-* Track Name: Identifies the track name as defined in ({{track-name}}).
+* SubscribeID: Subscription Identifer from the incoming subscription request for which this message is the response.

-* FullTrackName Alias: Session specific identifier that is used as an alias for the Full Track Name in the `FullTrackName Alias` field of the OBJECT ({{message-object}}) message headers of the requested track.
-FullTrackName Aliases are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.
+* Track Alias: Session specific identifier that is used as an alias for the Full Track Name in the `Track Alias` field of the OBJECT ({{message-object}}) message headers of the requested track. `Track Alias'es` are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 * Expires: Time in milliseconds after which the subscription is no